Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in North Toowoomba - Harlaxton shows that there are 45 active transport stops currently operating.
-These stops serve a mix of bus routes, with a total of 316 weekly passenger trips provided by the services.
-The accessibility of transport is rated as excellent, with residents typically located an average of 181 meters from the nearest transport stop.
+North Toowoomba - Harlaxton has 45 active public transport stops, all of which are bus stops.
+These stops are served by three different routes that together facilitate 316 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents located an average of 181 meters from the nearest stop.

-The service frequency averages 45 trips per day across all routes, which equates to approximately 7 weekly trips per individual stop.
+On average, there are 45 trips per day across all routes, which equates to approximately seven weekly trips per individual stop.

 Frequently Asked Questions - Transport